Iowa Sex Abuse Lawsuits

 District Court Judge John Telleen granted the Archdiocese summary judgment on the counts of assault and battery, sexual abuse, and intentional infliction of emotional distress following a motion for summary judgment from the Archdiocese.
 However, Telleen denied the archdiocese’s motion for summary judgment on a related count of negligent supervision and/or retention, which will proceed to trial.

-The allegations stem from a 2021 sex abuse lawsuit filed in the Iowa District Court of Clinton County, where the plaintiff seeks punitive damages related to abuse reportedly committed by William Goltz.
+The allegations stem from a 2021 civil sex abuse lawsuit filed in the Iowa District Court of Clinton County, where the plaintiff seeks punitive damages related to abuse reportedly committed by William Goltz.
 Goltz, a priest who had been assigned to a church in Dubuque and had previous accusations of abuse, including incidents in Oelwein, Iowa, died in 2006.
-The lawsuit also mentions abuse by William Wiebler, another priest, asserting that the abuses by Goltz and Wiebler occurred at various locations in Iowa from 1964 to 1966.
+The clergy sex lawsuit also mentions abuse by William Wiebler, another priest, asserting that the abuses by Goltz and Wiebler occurred at various locations in Iowa from 1964 to 1966.

 In its defense, the Archdiocese argued that it was not vicariously liable for Goltz’s actions outside the scope of his employment.
 For the count of negligent supervision and/or retention, the archdiocese contended that the alleged abuses, which occurred over 50 years ago, were barred by the statute of limitations.